Characters appearing in Jurassic World: Fallen Kingdom.

 - Feathered Fiend: The same case with the Indominus; his quills might be form of protofeathers.

 - Flawed Prototype: The Indoraptor is the prototype of the second phase of the hybrid dinosaur bioweapon project, but suffers from Clone Degeneration due to how degraded his constituent genetic material is.
 His scales are flaking and he's got a respiratory illness.
-This issue spills over into his behaviour.
-While he can be trained to follow visual and auditory stimulous, his ridiculously high aggression makes him impossible to control.
+This issue spills over into his behavior.
+While he can be trained to follow certain visual and auditory stimuli, his ridiculously high aggression makes him impossible to control.
 Wu intends to use Blue with her far more amenable personality as a template for the next generation of Indoraptor.

 - Immune to Bullets: Being repeatedly shot at point blank range with an assault rifle only staggers him for a few moments and pisses him off.
 In fact the sound of the bullets hitting the floor when he stands back up seems to suggest the rounds didn't even penetrate his hide.